JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 I point this out because folder-based, configuration-focused tools will impose particular demands on how you organize your content.
 I have no idea whether it would be possible to configure Astro, say, to work with the particular `content` folder layout of this Eleventy project.

 Tools like Eleventy and Astro also impose very specific ideas about how you organize your source files.
-You might not care about that, or may you care about that a lot.
-In the Origami project, there's nothing special about the way the source files are organized; structure the source code however makes sense to you.
+You might not care about that, or you may care about that a lot.
+In the Origami project, there's nothing special about the source file names or organization; you can structure the files in whatever way makes sense to you.

-Note: _both approaches require too much code!_ I hope someday you can make a great blog for yourself with little or no coding that is nevertheless under your complete control and isn't ransoming your own writing with a subscription.
+Of course, _both approaches require too much code!_ I hope someday you can make a great blog for yourself with little or no coding, one that is nevertheless under your complete control and isn't ransoming your own writings to you with a monthly subscription.

 But we have to start somewhere.
 Given that today both projects have to start with a bunch of code, you might as well think about what code you want to have to learn and tinker with.